ebusd is a daemon for handling communication with eBUS devices connected to a 2-wire bus system (“energy bus” used by numerous heating systems).

 See here for details on building your own eBUS adapter, that is needed for connecting ebusd to your heating system.

-This is the fourth release of ebusd 3 and the twelfth (="M", therefor Mango) since ebusd was completely reworked.
+This is the fivth release of ebusd 3 and the thirteenth (="N", therefor Nectarine) since ebusd was completely reworked.

-Debian install packages for amd64 (9/Stretch and 8/Jessie), i386 (8/Jessie), and armhf (Raspberry Pi on 9/Stretch, 8/Jessie, and 7/Wheezy) are attached and are also made available in the Debian repository as described here.
+Debian install packages for amd64 (9/Stretch and 8/Jessie), i386 (8/Jessie), and armhf (Raspberry Pi on 9/Stretch, 8/Jessie, and 7/Wheezy) are attached and is also available in the Debian repository as described here.
 For Debian 10/Buster, you can use the stretch image as well.

 Variants of each binary with MQTT support have an additional "mqtt0" (for libmosquitto0) or "mqtt1" (for libmosquitto1) suffix in the name.
 Those without MQTT support don't have such a suffix.